 We have not made calculations and plans regarding future changes of the labour market as currently there are still enough jobs in Finland.
 There is even demand for additional workers – the problem is that, at the moment, the needs of employers are not matched by the skills or location of the unemployed.
 Past experience has also shown us that fears in Finland about job losses associated with robotisation were unfounded in the last few decades.
 While many jobs in agriculture and factories have disappeared, new jobs have been created in the service sector.
 Thus, I believe Finland will retain jobs in the future, but nevertheless UBI will provide people with basic security in an ever-changing labour market.

-Bru Laín Escandell – Basic Income Model of the Finnish Greens
+Bru Laín Escandell – Barcelona’s Basic Income Pilot

 The economic crisis has hit Barcelona hard, and its aftershocks can still be felt.
 In the past few years, thousands of people have been evicted from their homes.
 Since 2014, the number of homeless people has increased by more than 60 per cent.
 House prices went up by 9.2 per cent in 2017, meaning that Barcelona’s poorest inhabitants will face even more difficulties in the years to come.
 Unemployment in the city has skyrocketed, making it even harder for the most vulnerable parts of society to escape poverty.
 All this explains why the city council is stepping in to mitigate these growing problems.